websights

 3. Heat dissipation, measured as the temperature distribution in the valve under operating flow conditions.

-In order to compute the quantities of interest described above, three simulations types will be performed:
+In order to compute the quantities of interest described above, three simulation types will be performed:

-1. Incompressible flow, using the Subsonic solver, with a parametric sweep of the flow rate to obtain the pressure drop curve
+1. Incompressible flow, using the Multi-purpose solver, with a parametric sweep of the flow rate to obtain the pressure drop curve

 2. Nonlinear static, with elasto-plastic materials and a pressure burst load